mmoayyed/mmoayyed.github.io/_posts/2016-06-26-cas-survey-results.md

 This process was much prone to errors and at times had to be repeated over and over again until the final works was in place.
 It also was extremely dependent on an accurate and reasonably detailed and clear documentation.
 It goes without saying that sustaining this model of development and configuration presents a high degree of difficulty for maintainers of the project and adopters of the platform.

-To remove some of this pain, CAS 5 takes the following approach:
+To remove some of this pain, CAS 5 presents the following approach to the deployer:

-- Find and declare the feature module as a dependency, thus announcing your intention of enabling a particular feature in CAS.
+- Find and declare the feature module as a dependency, thus **announcing your intention** of enabling a particular feature in CAS.
 - Optionally, configure the module by supplying settings via a simple `.properties` file.